 Education of new physicians is also very important to me.
 I trained with Ellen Burke, MD, one of my favorite pediatricians, in Oxford.
 She taught me the importance of anticipatory guidance at all levels of development.
 In turn, I enjoy teaching learners at many levels from residents, medical students, nurse practitioner students, and nursing students about the newborn exam and common issues seen in the first days of life for infants.

 Adding to my responsibilities, I am currently the medical director of the Mother Baby Unit at the Good Samaritan Hospital.
 I help coordinate the administrative responsibilities of managing a large delivering hospital while maintaining a high level of medical care for mothers and their newborn babies.
-Upholding the high standards of CCHMC evidence-based practice and implementing new policies and procedures ensures the best care possible for our patients.
+Upholding the high standards of Cincinnati Children's evidence-based practice and implementing new policies and procedures ensures the best care possible for our patients.